jmashuque/openmw-batch-script-android-windows/README.md

 - allow outputting .omwaddon files to folders outside Mods folder
 - allow reverse editing by changing values in android openmw.cfg to reflect chosen names of .omwaddon files

+Feel free to reach out to me for help, bugs, suggestions, or comments by sending me an email.